wen227/Sentiment_Classification/README.md

 Reference:

 1.https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/
-  This page presents a simple example of LSTM neural network model
+  This web presents a simple example of LSTM neural network model

 2.https://zhuanlan.zhihu.com/p/49271699 This article tells the history of word embedding